On the balanced truncation error bound and sign parameters from arrowhead realizations: Balanced truncation model reduction

-\begin{remark} Any balanced realization of a system $\Sys$ is unique up to orthogonal transformations of the state-space~\cite{moore1981principal}, permitting multiple balanced realizations of $\Sys$ that obey same sign symmetry as~\eqref{eq:signA} but with different permutations of the signs on the diagonal of $S$.
-In these realizations, the associated balanced coordinates are generally \textit{not} ordered in decreasing significance, in contrast to the canonical form. \end{remark}
+\begin{remark} Any balanced realization of a system $\Sys$ is unique up to orthogonal transformations of the state space~\cite{moore1981principal}, permitting multiple balanced realizations of $\Sys$ that obey the same sign symmetry as~\eqref{eq:signA} but with different permutations of the signs on the diagonal of $S$.\ \ In these realizations, the associated balanced coordinates are generally \textit{not} ordered in decreasing significance, in contrast to the canonical form. \end{remark}

 Now suppose $\Sys$ is balanced, having the canonical form \eqref{eq:signA}.
 Define $r:= m_1 + \cdots + m_k$ for $1\le k < q$, and partition the sign matrix as

 where

 Partition $A$, $b$, and $c$ {as in~\eqref{eq:partitionedbal}}, giving the sign symmetries